-Ms. Astleford joined the MinnCResT Program in August 2019.
+Ms. Astleford joined the MinnCResT Program in August 2018.
 She is pursuing a DDS and PhD in Oral Biology.
 She has worked in the laboratory of Kim Mansky, PhD for 6 years,, studying osteoclast differentiation and function.
-She plans to continue research on osteoclasts focusing on transcriptional repressors known as histone deacetylases (HDACs).
+Her specific research focuses on understanding the epigenetic role of lysine-specific demethylase 1 in osteoclast differentiation.

 Mr. Fischer joined the MinnCResT Program in May 2018.
 He is pursuing a DDS and PhD in Oral Biology in the laboratory of Conrado Aparicio, PhD, MSc Eng.

 Rafi joined the MinnCResT Program in August 2011 as a DDS/PhD student.
 His research with faculty mentor Raj Gopalakrishnan, BDS, PhD focussed on the function and regulation of bone morphogenetic proteins on bone remodeling and homeostasis; he hopes to translate his research to ultimately improve clinical outcomes.
 He enjoys spending time with his wife and newborn daughter.